Running

 A number of ultramarathons are held across the North York Moors, many using sections of the Cleveland Way.

-• SILVA Northern Traverse (April) - how about an ultra run following Wainwright's Coast to Coast route, where you get to decide when to stop.
+• Northern Traverse (April) - how about an ultra run following Wainwright's Coast to Coast route, where you get to decide when to stop.
 You'll have 5 days to make the 190 mile journey from St Bees to Robin Hood's Bay in the North York Moors.
-Or you can also tackle, the SILVA Moors Traverse, focused on the section across the North York Moors only.
+Or you can also tackle, the Moors Traverse, focused on the section across the North York Moors only.

 • For the ultimate challenge look out for the Hardmoors 110 – 110 miles following the Cleveland Way National Trail from Helmsley to Filey – the current record is 19 hrs 23 mins!
 Or how about Hardmoors 160, a single stage 160 mile ultramarathon linking up the 48 mile Tabular Hills Route with the Cleveland Way, held on the same weekend in May.